Anthony Njokuani: ONE Championship

 On October 6, 2018, Njokuani made his ONE Championship debut in Bangkok, Thailand against former K-1 World MAX and shoot boxing champion Andy Souwer at ONE Championship: Kingdom of Heroes.
 He won by split decision.

 On February 22, 2019, he faced future ONE Lightweight Kickboxing World Champion Regian Eersel in Singapore at ONE Championship: Call to Greatness.
 Njokuani lost by second-round knockout.
 Afterwards, he tried to overturn the result of the fight due to Eersel landing an elbow but the ruling was upheld.

 Gamebred Fighting Championship

 Njokuani faced Wesley Golden on December 17, 2021, at Gamebred Fighting Championship 3.
 He won the bout via ground and pound TKO in the first round.

 Njokuani faced Raimond Magomedaliev on January 28, 2022, at Eagle FC 44.
 He lost by first-round technical knockout.

 Njokuani faced Handesson Ferreira at Gamebred FC 4 in a bare-knuckle MMA bout on May 5, 2023, losing the bout after being submitted via rear-naked choke at the end of the first round.

 Njokuani faced Brandon Jenkins at Gamebred FC 5 on September 8, 2023.
 He won the fight by unanimous decision.

-Njokuani is faced Jesse Ronson at Gamebred Bareknuckle MMA 7 on March 2, 2024.
+Njokuani faced Jesse Ronson at Gamebred Bareknuckle MMA 7 on March 2, 2024.
 Njokuani lost by a kimura submission in the first round.